 This is what the bread in the baking pan should look like when it’s fully buttered on the edges.

-From here, add your seasoning to both the buttered edges and in the pressed wells.
+From here, add your chosen seasonings to both the buttered edges and in the pressed wells.

 Crack one egg into each pressed buttered and seasoned piece of bread.
 Continue for all the remaining pieces of bread.